OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 ##### Machine-to-Machine

-In situations where no user interaction occurs and the clients are only confidential clients, the Client Credentials grant may be used ([RFC6749 4.4](https://datatracker.ietf.org/doc/html/rfc6749#section-4.4)).
+In situations where no user interaction occurs and the clients are only confidential clients, the Client Credentials grant may be used.

 If you know the `client_id` and `client_secret`, it is possible to obtain a token by passing the `client_credentials` grant type.